saritahub/practice-golden-square/phase-two/03-single-method/exercise-two.md

 # EDGE CASES - not a string
-# Fails if empty string
+# Fails if text is an empty string
 expect {grammar_check("")}.to raise_error("Please enter a string with two or more characters!")

-# Fails if array input
+# Fails if text is an array input
 expect {grammar_check([])}.to raise_error("Please enter a string with two or more characters!")

-# Fails if integer input
+# Fails if text is an integer input
 expect {grammar_check(123)}.to raise_error("Please enter a string with two or more characters!")

 ```